 FLAT FEE TAX RELIEF

-An Employer's Guide for Responding to an IRS Wage Levy.
+An Employer's Guide for Responding to an IRS Levy (wage garnishment).

 Wages and salaries, including severance and back pay awards, are expressly subject to an order to levy.
 Settlement amounts are also subject to the levy order.
 As is generally the case with wages, the taxpayer's property interest subject to an IRS levy - his wages - is in the hands of the person's employer.
 Thus, employers are served with wage levies to allow the IRS to confiscate those wages earned by the employee before they are paid.